Bouncing to coalescence transition for droplet impact onto moving liquid pools: Direct numerical simulation

 The setup described above, equipped with a mesh refinement strategy based on the position of the liquid-gas interfaces, as well as changes in magnitude of velocity components and vorticity, leads to tractable configurations with $O(10^6)$ computational grid cells, which are executed over $20$ dimensionless time units (typically equivalent to $O(10^{-2})$ s in dimensional terms).
 This can be achieved in approximately $2000-3000$ CPU hours for each run, executed on local high performance computing clusters over $8$-$16$ CPUs.
 Following careful verification and previous investigations \citep{alventosa2023inertio}, we found that a minimum cell size measuring $O(1)\ \mu$m (typically $4.49\ \mu$m when using $2^{10}$ grid cells per dimension as the most refined cell size) is sufficient to ensure mesh-independent results in the target metrics.
+Appendix~\ref{app:DNS_Verification} includes a detailed mesh resolution study that underpins this conclusion.
+Classical quantities of interest such as contact time and coefficients of restitution are shown to converge at this level of refinement, while the behaviour of the gas film thickness is sufficiently robust so as to enable reliable interrogation and to support mechanistic explanations.
 This resolution is also well aligned with previous entrapped gas film measurements in this regime \citep{tang2019bouncing}, albeit without three-dimensional flow features.
 Few comprehensive numerical studies have been considered in full three-dimensional setups given the high numerical cost, however there are excellent examples in both bouncing \citep{ramirez2020lifting} and splashing \citep{wang2023analysis} contexts, with the authors highlighting the considerable resources required to fully resolve the features of interest in the target regimes across a sufficiently wide section of the parameter space.

 In our implementation coalescence between the drop and the pool is prevented at the level of the volume-of-fluid method by construction (similar to the approach in \cite{ramirez2020lifting}) to avoid artificial merging that could disrupt the bouncing dynamics.
 With careful mesh adaptivity, this approach yields mesh-independent results but cannot naturally capture coalescence, which would require sub-continuum physics considerations \citep{lewin2024collision}.
 Instead, we use our numerical infrastructure to probe bouncing regimes identified experimentally, providing mechanistic insight and enabling detailed analysis of rebound dynamics and air layer evolution in this delicate regime.